Metamask USDT:

 What is MetaMask and why use it for USDT?

-MetaMask is a popular non-custodial cryptocurrency wallet that allows you to store and manage Ethereum-compatible tokens like USDT.
-It acts as a browser extension and mobile app, serving as a gateway to decentralized applications (dApps). -
+MetaMask is a popular non-custodial crypto wallet that acts as a browser extension and mobile app.
+It allows you to store and manage Ethereum-compatible tokens like USDT and serves as a gateway to decentralized applications (dApps). -

 Do I have to use MetaMask to store USDT?